DarvidTorres/mydocs/C/compilation/preprocessor/header files.md

-A header file is a file with extension `.h` which contains C function declarations and [[macros|macro]] definitions to be shared between several source files.
+A header file is a file that contains C function declarations, [[macros|macro]] definitions, and global variables, to be shared between several source files.

-Statements like `#include <stdio.h>` and `#include <string.h>` include prototypes without implementation, in that way the compiler can make the proper assumptions.

-There are two types of header files: the files that the programmer writes and the files that comes with your compiler.

-- The `#include` directive works by directing the C preprocessor to scan the specified file as input before continuing with the rest of the current source file.
-- `#include <file>` searches for a file named 'file' in a standard list of system directories.
-- `#include "file"` searches for a file named 'file' in the directory containing the current file.

-Basically headers act as placeholders for prototypes.
+By convention, header files are named with either a `.h` extension.
+However, there is no requirement that this is observed.

 Example: